what causes swim bladder disease in angelfish?

 Why Is My Fish Swimming Vertically Head Up?

-• Float at an angle
+• Float at an angle.

-• Float with its tail higher than its nose
+• Float with its tail higher than its nose.

-• Float with its head up vertically
+• Float with its head up vertically.

-Issues with the swim bladder can cause a range of odd buoyancy issues.
 If you notice this, be sure to examine the fish closely.
-If you notice any it trying to swim frantically, or showing body defects, this will help confirm the sickness it has.
+If you see it trying to swim frantically or showing body defects, this will help confirm the sickness.

 angelfish swim bladder treatment